pnpm vs npm vs Yarn vs Bun: Speed, Disk Usage and Benchmarks Compared

 Lockfiles matter.
 Always commit your lockfile (package-lock.json, yarn.lock, pnpm-lock.yaml, or bun.lock) to Git.
 This ensures your deployment server installs the exact same dependency versions you tested locally.
 If you deploy from GitHub or GitLab, DeployHQ picks up the lockfile automatically.

 Install speed affects deployment time.
 Faster installs mean faster deployments.
 If you're deploying frequently, switching from npm to pnpm or Bun can noticeably reduce your pipeline time.
-For teams running build pipelines on every push, the difference adds up — saving 10 seconds per deploy across 50 daily deploys is over 8 minutes of pipeline time recovered each day.
+For teams running continuous deployment pipelines on every push, the difference adds up — saving 10 seconds per deploy across 50 daily deploys is over 8 minutes of pipeline time recovered each day.

 Installing Each Package Manager